-SLAs are a huge driver when it comes to selecting a FSM solution.
+SLAs are a huge driver when it comes to selecting an FSM solution.
 They can’t be breached without resulting in heavy penalties for the contracted provider, they require specialized attention in terms of scheduling and priority, and often require complex coordination if security or credentials are a factor.

 When FSM organizations go high-tech, they’re able to reach farther—providing service for organizations spanning from small businesses to enterprises on the leading edge of technology themselves:

-- SLA’s are essentially selling uptime, so Salesforce Service Cloud and Field Service’s ability to increase service efficiency is key to offering more reliability and options for SLA clients.
+- SLAs are essentially selling uptime, so Salesforce Service Cloud and Field Service’s ability to increase service efficiency is key to offering more reliability and options for SLA clients.

-- Predicting failure, and then automatically notifying, navigating relevant info, coordinating efforts, prioritizing, and optimizing the response is what’s expected for next level service.
+- Predicting failure, and then automatically notifying, navigating relevant info, coordinating efforts, prioritizing, and optimizing the response is what’s expected for next-level service.

 Service Requests and Schedule Optimization

-Many FS organizations prior to switching to a high-tech FSM solution rely on a multiple steps and multiple systems to get their customers from point A to point B. The more complex the client’s needs, the more steps required, the higher the chance of error, and often the more people involved in order to come to a satisfactory resolution.
+Many FS organizations prior to switching to a high-tech FSM solution rely on multiple steps and multiple systems to get their customers from point A to point B. The more complex the client’s needs, the more steps required, the higher the chance of error, and often the more people involved in order to come to a satisfactory resolution.